kubeedge/kubeedge/docs/proposals/csi.md

 `claimName: csi-hostpath-pvc` is the name of PersistentVolumeClaim.
 Before the pod starts up, the volume will be attached to the edge node, and then mounted inside the pod.

+## Graduation Criterias

+### Alpha

-## Work Items
+#### Work Items

-* Support UNIX Domain Sockets in Beehive since CloudHub will use it.
 * Managers in Edge Controller.
   * PersistentVolume Manager.
   * PersistentVolumeClaim Manager.
   * VolumeAttachment Manager.
-  * ......
+  * Node Manager.
-* CSI Driver for CloudHub.
+* CSI Driver from KubeEdge.
+  * Create Volume and Delete Volume.
+  * Controller Publish Volume and Controller Unpublish Volume.
+* UNIX Domain Socket Server in CloudHub.
-* CSI Volume Plugin in Edged.
+* CSI Volume Plugin(In-Tree) in Edged.
+  * Create Volume and Delete Volume.
+  * Controller Publish Volume and Controller Unpublish Volume.
+  * Node Stage Volume and Node Unstage Volume.
+  * Node Publish Volume and Node Unpublish Volume.
+* Resource Message Exchange in MetaManager.
+  * PersistentVolume
+  * PersistentVolumeClaim
+  * VolumeAttachment
+  * Node

+#### Graduation Criteria

+* Fully compatible with the interfaces defined by [CSI Spec](https://github.com/container-storage-interface/spec/blob/master/spec.md) from v1.0.0.
+* Fully compatible with Kubernetes from v1.15.
+* In Alpha some allowed limitations are including:
+  * The StatefulSet or Deployment including `External-Provisioner`, `External-Attacher` and `CSI Driver from KubeEdge` needs to be deployed with KubeEdge Cloud Core in the same host since the UNIX Domain Socket is used between them.
+  * There is an Edge Node which is in charge of `Create Volume` and `Delete Volume`, `Controller Publish Volume` and `Controller Unpublish Volume`.
+    The name of this Edge Node needs to be manually specified in the parameters of `CSI Driver from KubeEdge`.

+#### Release Plan

+KubeEdge 1.1

+### Beta

+#### Work Items

+* Support Cross-Host communication between CloudHub and CSI Driver from KubeEdge.
+* Edge Node Election in CSI Driver from KubeEdge.
 * Unit Tests for CSI Support.
 * Intergration Tests for CSI Support.
 * E2E Tests for CSI Support.

+#### Graduation Criteria

+* All of the tests are done and passed including Unit Tests, Intergration Tests and E2E Tests.
+* All of the limitations existing in Alpha are solved.

+#### Release Plan

+KubeEdge 1.3

+### GA

+#### Work Items

+* Failure Recovery Mechanism.
 * CSI User Guide in KubeEdge.

-## Graduation Criterias
+#### Graduation Criteria

-* Support all of the interfaces defined by [CSI Spec](https://github.com/container-storage-interface/spec/blob/master/spec.md) from v1.0.0.
-  Currently some features are not included in Alpha like Volume Snapshot and Restore and so on.
-* Fully compatible with Kubernetes from v1.13.
-  The features in Kubernetes should be also supported in KubeEdge like Raw Block Volume and so on.
-* Support storage from cloud and edge.
-* All of the tests are done and passed including Unit Tests, Intergration Tests and E2E Tests.
+* Failure Recovery Mechanism for High Availability.
 * The User Guide is clear and easy for the users to use in the producation environment.

-* More than two Release Versions accompanied with KubeEdge.
+#### Release Plan

+TBD